carbonblack/cb-event-forwarder/README.md

 ## Splunk

-The Cb Response event forwarder can be used to export Cb Response events in a way easily configured for Splunk.
-You'll need to install and configure the Splunk TA to consume the Cb Response event data.
-It is recommended that the event bridge use a file based output with Splunk universal forwarder configured to monitor the file.
+The Cb EDR Event Forwarder can be used to export Cb EDR events in a way easily configured for Splunk.
+You'll need to install and configure the Splunk TA to consume the Cb EDR event data.
+We recommend that the event bridge use a file-based output with the Splunk universal forwarder configured to monitor the file.

 More information about configuring the Splunk TA can be found [here](http://docs.splunk.com/Documentation/AddOns/latest/Bit9CarbonBlack/About)

 ## QRadar

-The Cb Response event forwarder can forward Cb Response events in the LEEF format to QRadar.
-To forward Cb Response events to a QRadar server:
+The Cb EDR Event Forwarder can forward Cb EDR events in the LEEF format to QRadar.
+To forward Cb EDR events to a QRadar server:

 1. Modify `/etc/cb/integrations/event-forwarder/cb-event-forwarder.conf` to include